Research Projects

 Dublin Neurological Institute

-We are currently partners in a research study on the Freezing of Gait in Parkinson’s Disease with Dr Niall Lynch of the Dublin Neurological Institute where an evaluation of the benefits of having an Assistance Dog is being undertaken in relation to this debilitating sympton of Parkinson’s Disease.
+We are currently partners in a research study on the Freezing of Gait in Parkinson’s Disease with Professor Tim Lynch of the Dublin Neurological Institute where an evaluation of the benefits of having an Assistance Dog is being undertaken in relation to this debilitating sympton of Parkinson’s Disease.

 University College Cork & The Irish Prison Service